flyck/astro-party/README.md

   to work though for most of the pages.
   - I could definitely do some crazy navigation within a section (party / participant / task) via hx-boost which doesnt need deep linking
+- When I deploy from local there is a dependency missing from the build: `Cannot find module '@libsql/linux-x64-gnu'`
+  - [ ] try to solve this for local deploys

 ## Powered by Astro